Super-SHEro Muffins [GF]

 Recently a clients told me about the Superhero Muffins she made from the Run Fast.
 Eat Slow Cookbook.
 After a quick glance at the ingredients, I knew I had to bust out my measuring cups and spoons to dig in.

-What I like about this muffin recipe is that it isn't super sweet.
+What I like about this muffin recipe is that it isn't too sweet.
 Or rich.
 Now don't get me wrong, there is definitely a time and place for those kind of chocolatey-gooey scrumptious treats.
 But right now, I am diggin' how hearty these babies are.
-Anything with walnuts is game in my book.
+Anything with omega-3 rich brain-food walnuts is game in my book.
 And I had a zucchini and some carrots that needed a food home.

-The original recipe calls for almond meal, butter, nutmeg and maple syrup so I tweaked it a bit with equal parts (almost) of what ingredients I had on hand and bumped up the protein content:
+The original recipe calls for almond meal, butter, nutmeg and maple syrup so I tweaked it a bit with equal parts (almost) of what ingredients I had on hand and bumped up the protein content with soy protein and my fav protein powder:

 butter → coconut oil (might experiment with applesauce next time?